- Clean Energy Research Group

 Biography

-Central to most of my work is how we can encourage people who don’t typically vote or participate in politics to do so, in order to increase their voice in politics.
+My work focuses on how we can encourage people who don’t typically vote or participate in politics to do so, increasing their voice in politics.
 I study how individuals become politically interested, knowledgeable and informed, and how political actors can mobilize individuals to be politically active.
 In my research, I also pay particular attention to the role of group identities and interactions with others in fostering political engagement.

 Much of my work relies on the use of experiments, mostly in the field (also called randomized controlled trials), but also in a computer lab or embedded in a survey.